mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

-v.
 To engage in activities at this event, all the teams have to do to participate is:

 - Check In to designated activity
 - Do activity